 In Year 10, they take a full-year of English, Mathematics and Science, and compulsory half-year options in Health & Physical Education and Social Science.
 They can then choose four more options to suit their pathway and passions.

 In the senior school students study six full year subjects towards their NCEA qualification.
-In Year 11 this includes English and Mathematics.
+In Year 11 this includes compulsory English, Mathematics and Science.